-According to the Bye-Laws of the Company, the Board of Directors has the power from time to time and at any time to appoint any person as a director either to fill a causal vacancy or as an addition to the Board of Directors.
-The nomination should be taken into consideration of the nominee's qualification, ability and potential contributions to the Company.
+According to the Bye-Laws of the Company, the Company established a Nomination Committee on 26 March 2012 with written terms of reference, to formulate nomination policy for the Board's consideration and implement the Board's approved nomination policy.
+The Board of Directors has the power from time to time to appoint any person as a director either to fill a casual vacancy or as an addition to the Board of Directors.
+The nomination shall be taken in consideration of the nominee's qualification, ability and potential contribution to the Company.